SofiaKapsiani/fungal-burden-quantification/README.md

 ### Training
-The Python code for training the U-Net model is `train.py`; the equivalent code can be run using jupyter notebook with `train_manually.ipynb`.
-The parameters for model training are:
+The Python code for training the U-Net model is `train.py`.The parameters for model training are:
 ```bash
   --epochs, -e             Number of epochs (default: 5)
   --batch-size, -b         Batch size (default: 1)